Let's start with a question: How did you come up with your business’s current strategy? What strategy did you use to come up with the best…..strategy?

 Revenue streams are your sources of revenue - the areas of the business that bring in money.
 There are so many types of revenue streams.
 This could be different channels for your products and services – (website vs. retail vs. Amazon), different product lines (service revenue / product revenue/ maintenance revenue), different types of customers (b2b, b2c), etc.

-Some revenue streams contribute a lot to your profit, some revenue streams contribute a little bit to your profit, and some revenue streams even cause you to lose money.
+Some revenue streams contribute a lot to your profit while some revenue streams contribute a little bit to your profit.
+Some revenue streams even cause you to lose money.
 What you end up with is the average of all these multiple revenue streams.

 Our goal is to understand and find out where the majority of your profit (not sales!) is coming from.
 You achieve this by truly understanding the profitability of each of your revenue streams.